-Have you considered the impact of Entrepreneur's relief and Capital Gains Tax rules on Yes No N/A selling your business and assets?
+Have you considered the impact of Business Asset Disposal relief and Capital Gains Tax rules on selling your business and assets?

 Tip: Selling assets rented to businesses no longer automatically enjoy lower Capital Gains Tax treatment.
 The rules for Entrepreneur's relief are complicated and care should be taken to plan the sale carefully to maximise tax savings.